Advanced Specialty Education in Orthodontics and Dentofacial Orthopedics

 The Georgia School of Orthodontics is an Advanced Specialty Education Program in Orthodontics and Dentofacial Orthopedics that offers a 36-month residency certificate program to residents at its Atlanta, Georgia campus.
-The mission of the Georgia School of Orthodontics is to educate qualified dentists to become specialists in orthodontics and dentofacial orthopedics with a commitment to excellence in patient centered care, effective teaching, meaningful research and service to the community.
+The mission of the Georgia School of Orthodontics is to educate qualified dentists to become specialists in orthodontics and dentofacial orthopedics with a commitment to excellence in patient-centered care, effective teaching, meaningful research and service to the community.

 The Residency Program consists of intensive didactic, clinical, and research components that are taught in state-of-the-art facilities with technologically advanced equipment and materials.
 Our two campuses have over 21,000 square feet of clinical, research, academic, and administrative spaces.
 Our clinical technology includes 3D Intraoral Scanners, a CBCT scanner (3-D x-ray), and 100% digital records for maximum efficiency.

-Our resident dentists are educated by our eighteen orthodontic faculty, an immensely talented group of doctors who have experience in the areas of full-time academics as well as full-time private practice in the orthodontic profession.
-They include the best in the field of orthodontics, and are dedicated to providing residents with exceptional didactic and clinical training.
-The faculty includes Diplomates of the American Board of Orthodontists (ABO), and world-renowned researchers.
+Our resident dentists are educated by our eighteen orthodontic faculty, an immensely talented group of doctors who have experience in the areas of full-time academics as well as a full-time private practice in the orthodontic profession.
+They include the best in the field of orthodontics and are dedicated to providing residents with exceptional didactic and clinical training.
+The faculty includes Diplomates of the American Board of Orthodontists (ABO) and world-renowned researchers.
 The faculty and the residents are supported by an excellent group of administrative and clinical staff.

 The 36-month Residency Program begins in July.
 It provides a comprehensive understanding of the basic sciences as well as their application to the various orthodontic techniques and methods in contemporary clinical practice.
 This Program also provides experience in teaching orthodontics as well as in the conduct of research by completing a paper approved by the program faculty.

-The mission of the Georgia School of Orthodontics is to educate qualified dentists to become specialists in orthodontics and dentofacial orthopedics with a commitment to excellence in patient centered care, effective teaching, meaningful research and service to the community.
+The mission of the Georgia School of Orthodontics is to educate qualified dentists to become specialists in orthodontics and dentofacial orthopedics with a commitment to excellence in patient-centered care, effective teaching, meaningful research and service to the community.

 To date, GSO has saved Atlanta families over $2,400,000 in orthodontic care.
 The School also serves the Atlanta community through its philanthropic endeavors, and its pledge to provide $100,000 in complimentary orthodontic care over the next three years.
 Each year, three local children are selected to receive orthodontic care at no cost through GSO’s Gift of a Smile Program.
 Through its Purple Heart Smiles Program, the School provides complimentary, high-quality orthodontic care treatment to children of veterans who were wounded, injured, or killed during their service.
-In addition, the Georgia School of Orthodontics Cleft Palate and Craniofacial Center will provide comprehensive complimentary treatment to over one hundred children born with cleft lip, cleft palate, and craniofacial anomalies.
+The Georgia School of Orthodontics Cleft Palate and Craniofacial Center will provide comprehensive complementary treatment to over one hundred children born with cleft lip, cleft palate, and craniofacial anomalies.

-In addition, GSO has committed to over $1,000,000 in scholarships to its current residents.
+GSO has committed to over $1,000,000 in scholarships to its current residents.